glorialulu/TSNet/docs/transient.rst

    :width: 600
    :alt: valve_closure

-Similarly, valve opening can be simulated by defining a similar set of parameters related to the valve opening curve.
+Furthermore, valve opening can be simulated by defining a similar set of parameters related to the valve opening curve.
 The valve opening curves with :math:`m=1` and :math:`m=2` are illustrated in :numref:`valve_opening`.